navya19j/4D-Segmentation/README.md

 - train_input.txt
     ```
-    $Number of Layers
+    $ Number of Layers
-    $Parent directory containing data images
+    $ Parent directory containing data images
-    $Parent directory containing ground truth masks
+    $ Parent directory containing ground truth masks
-    $Name of cell directory containing images in both parent directory
+    $ Name of cell directory containing images in both parent directory
-    $If you want to split dataset into train and test Y otherwise N
+    $ If you want to split dataset into train and test Y otherwise N
-    $If you want to "not" reduce the size of images to 128 set Y otherwise N (keep default : N)
+    $ If you want to "not" reduce the size of images to 128 set Y otherwise N (keep default : N)
-    $Number of Epochs
+    $ Number of Epochs
-    $If train on the pretrained model Y otherwise N
+    $ If train on the pretrained model Y otherwise N
-    $Name of Trained model (If no pre-trained model, set to None)
+    $ Name of Trained model (If no pre-trained model, set to None)
     ```

 If Test == "Y":

 - test_input.txt
     ```
-    $Name of directory containing Data files
+    $ Name of directory containing Data files
-    $Name of cell directory containing images
+    $ Name of cell directory containing images
-    $If you want to "not" reduce the size of images to 128 set Y otherwise N (keep default : N)
+    $ If you want to "not" reduce the size of images to 128 set Y otherwise N (keep default : N)
-    $Number of Layers in the UNET model
+    $ Number of Layers in the UNET model
-    $Name of Trained model
+    $ Name of Trained model

     ```